dmbarbour/wikilon/docs/Runtime.md

 # Haskell Runtime Design

-Haskell simplifies some things like compacting GC and parallelism, and complicates others such as linear references or in-place mutation of arrays.
-And it isn't clear how to perform JIT compilation, though I can at least model acceleration for a reasonably large subset of dictionaries.
-I should at least be able to proceed more directly with an implementation.
+Haskell simplifies some problems like compacting GC and parallelism, ad-hoc use of stowage for indexing and histories, etc..
+Other features are made more complicated, such as linear references and in-place mutations of arrays.
+It isn't clear how to perform JIT compilation, especially not at a large scale.
+GHC's plugins don't really offer what I want here.

-A viable option for performance is to:
+Short-term, it seems feasible to hand develop many accelerators by hand.
+Further, I can feasibly compile one or more 'standard library' dictionaries directly into the Wikilon codebase, leveraging template Haskell or a staged cabal `Setup.hs`.
+Both the hand accelerators and compiler could be developed for ongoing improvement.

-A major advantage of moving more into Haskell is that I can add a lot of utility code for direct use by the web service, e.g. tools to auto-generate patches that rename words.
+This short-term solution can be extended to mid-term via "hot swap" features that let normal users update an accelerated dictionary and recompile it into the Haskell runtime.
+This could be achieved by exporting reference dictionaries into a DVCS repository (e.g. `git`), then automatically building and re-deploying from DVCS.
+I can potentially develop space-optimizing passes to work with large dictionaries, as needed.

-Note: I wonder if the `ghc-compact` (or user facing `compact`) package might be useful for something here.
-It seems feasible that I could support some large data structures in memory for efficient lookups and reduced GC burdens.
+Long term, I'd like to properly bootstrap Awelon, and have it self-compile with its own compiler and runtime.
+Hopefully, the short and mid term solutions can provide a scaffolding here.

-Thought: It seems worthwhile to support a simple configuration of a search path for secure hash resources in the database, e.g. via environment variable.
-This would simplify getting started, at the very least.
+*Notes:* It seems feasible to leverage `plugins` as a lightweight approach for hot swapping the reference dictionaries.
+We might also use `compact` to reduce GC overheads for static indexes.

 # C Runtime Design